VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 Because of everything from an abusive text book industry to capitalism as a whole what we have right now is expensive, boring, low quality, and isn't even worth it.

-Seriously, look at how poor of a value even a technical education is becoming!
+Seriously, look at how poor a value even a technical education is becoming!
 College prices have sky rocketed, the dream of finding a career with decent work-life balance is imploding, and the big employers of computer engineers and computer scientists are being generally fucking evil and I just don't get why anyone would want to do it....

 ...except for 18 year old high school graduates that have been fed the line that college is necessary for them to have a fulfilling life and have been repeatedly told how much it's expected of them to go to college.